yaroslavyaroslav/OpenAI-sublime-text/README.md

 1. Open the Sublime Text 4 editor and select some code.
 2. Open the command palette and run the `OpenAI Append`, `OpenAI Insert`, or `OpenAI Edit` command.
 3. **The plugin will send the selected code to the OpenAI servers**, using your API key, to generate a suggestion for editing the code.
-4. The suggestion will be modify the selected code in the editor, according to the command you ran (append, insert, or edit).
+4. The suggestion will modify the selected code in the editor, according to the command you ran (append, insert, or edit).

 ## Settings
 The OpenAI Completion plugin has a settings file where you can set your OpenAI API key.
 This is required for the plugin to work.
-To set your API key, open the settings within `Preferences` -> `Package Settings` -> `OpenAI` -> `Settings` and paste in User settings your API key in token property, like follow:
+To set your API key, open the settings within `Preferences` -> `Package Settings` -> `OpenAI` -> `Settings` and paste your API key in the token property, as follows:
 ```JSON
 {
     "token": "sk-your-token",